Tokoname Station: Platforms

-Adjacent stations

 Station history

 Tokoname Station was opened on April 1, 1913 as a terminal station on the Aichi Electric Railway Company.
 The Aichi Electric Railway became part of the Meitetsu group on August 1, 1935.
 A second platform was added in December 1982, and the station building was rebuilt in 1987.
 The station was closed from January 2002 to October 2003 to allow for the elevation of the tracks and the construction of a new station building.
 In January 2005, the Tranpass system of magnetic fare cards with automatic turnstiles was implemented.
 The Meitetsu Airport Line also began operations from January 2005.

 Passenger statistics

 In fiscal 2016, the station was used by an average of 11,284 passengers daily (boarding passengers only).